trinodb/trino/presto-docs/src/main/sphinx/security/ldap.rst

 Authorization based on LDAP Group Membership
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-You can further restrict the set of users allowed to connect to the Presto
+You can further restrict the set of users allowed to connect to the Trino
 coordinator, based on their group membership, by setting the optional
 ``ldap.group-auth-pattern`` and ``ldap.user-base-dn`` properties, in addition
 to the basic LDAP authentication properties.